mhamedrgb891/mhamedrgb891/README.md

+Energetic and detail-oriented Management Information Systems graduate with hands-on experience in IT technical support, hardware maintenance, and system troubleshooting.
+Strong foundation in configuring Windows systems, resolving user issues, and providing effective help desk support.
+Passionate about continuous growth in the IT field, particularly in technical support, networking, and enterprise systems.
+Proven ability to balance work and study, with a drive to contribute value in high-performance environments.

 # GitHub Readme Widgets
 This repository contain a collection of GitHub widgets that you can used to build your GitHub home page.
 Copy past the selected widget on your home page md file and change the parameters appropriately.